jeffpar/pcjs.v1/blog/2015/03/26/README.md

 I consider this an anomaly of JavaScript's bitwise operators, because it breaks the "rule" that bitwise operators operate *only* on the low 32 bits of a number; there are side-effects on the upper 32 bits as well.

-Similarly, ass soon as you perform any other bitwise operation on the number, even one that does not modify the low 32 bits, the upper bits will revert to the sign of the lower 32-bit value:
+Similarly, as soon as you perform any other bitwise operation on the number, even one that does not modify the low 32 bits, the upper bits will revert to the sign of the lower 32-bit value:

 	n |= 0;                 // n is displayed as -2004318072 again